-Many UK R&D tax credit claimants also claim innovation grants for the same projects.
-One of the most common sources of those grants is the EU’s Horizon grants framework.
+One of the most common sources of grants for innovative UK businesses has been the Horizon Europe scheme – the EU’s flagship innovation fund.
 Since Brexit, there has been uncertainty around the UK’s continued participation in the scheme.
 This article aims to clarify the situation.

 Update on the UK’s participation

 The UK will continue its participation in the Horizon Europe framework.
 That settlement was reached as part of the UK Withdrawal Agreement, which was agreed in December 2020.
 The UK and EU parliaments later ratified the agreement in January 2021.

 All UK entities (businesses, universities, researches centres etc) can now make the relevant applications on the EU Commission website.

 The UK will also be associated with the EURATOM Research and Training Programme, as well as fusion-related activities carried out under the European Joint Undertaking for ITER and the Development of Fusion Energy.

 There may be some competitions in which UK entities are not allowed to participate.
 The EU secured a provision that allows for UK exemption for projects that affect EU “strategic assets, interests, autonomy or security”.
 However, this is unlikely to affect the majority of grants calls.